 - Recommended Sacroiliac Joint Injection Technique (two-page article)

-The iFuse Implant System is intended for sacroiliac joint fusion for conditions including sacroiliac joint disruptions and degenerative sacroiliitis.
+The iFuse Implant System® is intended for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
 As with all surgical procedures and permanent implants, there are risks and considerations associated with surgery and use of the iFuse Implant.
 Please review the iFuse Instructions For Use for a complete discussion of contraindications, warnings, precautions, and risks.